datamapio/story/culture/culture.md

 Ideally there is one REF file, but if there are many language version for example, there could be several, identified by their ISO language code.

 ####DATA: EXT
-External data (= EXT) is first processed to fit the REF file.
+External data (= EXT) is first processed (cleaned, wrangled) to fit the REF file.
 The REF file helps to understand the difference between EXT and REF.
 Once the external is cleaned and renamed, it can be merged with the REF File.

 ####DATA = MERGER OF REF AND EXT